MoisesPortela/pokedex/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.

-# Sobre
+# Sobre / About

-Pokedex foi um projeto iniciado para estudos angular, seu intuito é trazer uma agenda com pokemons e suas respectivas informações
+Pokedex foi um projeto iniciado para estudos angular, seu intuito é trazer uma agenda com pokemons e suas respectivas informações.

 Pokedex was a project started for angular studies, its purpose is to bring an agenda with pokemons and their respective information

 ## Development server